 Lua is a scripting language created by Brazilians Roberto Ierusalimschy, Luiz Henrique de Figueiredo, and Waldemar Celes.
 Lua is a Portuguese word which means “moon”; this naming choice reflects that the language was partially inspired by SOL, which means “sun” in Portuguese.
 The authors of the language kindly request that you write it as “Lua” and not “LUA”.

 Ansible, originally created by Michael DeHaan, is a project that helps to automate configuration management and application deployment.
 The inspiration for its naming comes from a sci-fi device called the ansible, which allowed for instantaneous communication over vast distances.
 The device shows up in Orson Scott Card’s Ender’s Game and was originally conceived by Ursula K. Le Guin in Rocannon’s World.

 Kotlin (programming language)

 The name comes from Kotlin Island, near St. Petersburg.
 Andrey Breslav mentioned that the team decided to name it after an island just like Java was named after the Indonesian island of Java. (though the programming language Java was perhaps named after the coffee.)

 Unigine (Game engine)

 Unigine is a proprietary cross-platform game engine, developed by Russian software company Unigine Corp.
 The name “Unigine” means “universal engine” or “unique engine”.

-Do you have some more products/projects/companies to add which have interesting origin to their name?
+Do you have some more products/projects/companies to add which has interesting origin to their name?
 Please go ahead, add it to this list and raise a pull-request.